thegreenwebfoundation/developer-docs/src/docs/grid-intensity-cli/explainer/providers.md

 ### Required parameters

-When using Electricity Map, you will need to pass a region that is supported by the Electricity Map API.
+When using Electricity Map, you will need to pass a supported region.
 You can get a [list of all supported regions](https://static.electricitymap.org/api/docs/index.html#zones) using the Electricity Map API.

 For example, running the command below will return data for Portugal.